nadiamcoleman/AUTONOMOUS-MULTI-UAS-LAB-SETUP/Autonomous Multi-UAS/README.md

 * Running mavros natively on each UAS
 * Python Scripts for autonomous flight

+## Preflight Checks
+1. Make sure your UAS is in shape to fly, check for damage, or lose connections etc.
+2. Make sure your batteries are fully charged and you never fly with a battery charge below ___%

 ## The following steps show how to use the code provided to operate 2+ autonomous UAVs:
 1. Start up the Vicon system
 * Power on Vicon system, and computer running Vicon Nexus software.